HugoSenetaire/HashCode22/README.md

 # HashCode22

 This is our participation to Hashcode22, enjoy!
+I don't think we are going to win, sorry Justine.